temportalflux/integro-tabletop/Backlog.md

 - Sheet inventory search bar functionality
 - name generator
 - Warlock Pact Boon, Invocations & Sorcerer Metamagic selections

-### Rest
-- Add Hit Dice access to Hit Points modal (so users can manually use or add hit dice without taking a rest, some class features restore or consume hit dice from other players, for usage during short rest or when features specify like Wither and Bloom)

 ### Customizations
 - Allow users to create new entries